itsolver/the-island-engineer/content/services/wind-reports.md

 service_type: Engineering
 content_blocks:
   - _bookshop_name: hero-two-column
-    heading: SMBI Foundation Design
+    heading: Wind Reports - Wind Classification
     body: >-
-      Island Consulting is at the forefront of foundation design and site classification, providing the foundation for successful building projects across Australia.
-With our expertise and a NATA accredited lab, we deliver precise foundation planning for any construction.
-Click the "Get a Quote" button to ensure your project starts on solid ground with Island Consulting.
+      Wind classification is a crucial requirement for building approvals, determining design and performance requirements for structures.
+At Island Consulting, we provide comprehensive wind reports that ensure your project meets all necessary standards.
+Our expert team utilizes advanced techniques to accurately assess wind conditions, helping you achieve compliance and optimize your building's design.
+Click the "Get a Quote" button to secure a detailed wind classification report for your project.
     image:
       image_url: /uploads/energy-dashboard-4.jpg
-      image_alt: An example energy dashboard on a screen
+      image_alt: An example of a wind report diagram
     button:
       enabled: true
-      button_url: /get-a-quote?service=smbi_foundation_design
+      button_url: /get-a-quote?service=wind_reports
       button_text: Get a Quote
       open_in_new_tab: false
   - _bookshop_name: numbers